Potent Voice brings together all the various elements of whole-self voice-work that I have been gathering and refining over the last 33 years…

 Online + Recordings & Notes

-Singers, presenters, anyone interested in the performing voice, and anyone with issues around vocal freedom and self-expression
+Singers, presenters, performers, and anyone interested in the voice, and any aspect of self-expression

 Anyone dealing with chronic tension in the face, tongue, jaw, neck, and throat